 Not only to directly increase the sites rankings and search result page CTR but to also improve engagement on the site leading to more sales.
 In this article I’ll cover all the major areas you need to consider on site in order to win at SEO for ecommerce.
 Some of the elements I’ll be raising are also important SEO factors in general but I’ll explain why you need to pay particular attention to them on an ecommerce site.

-On Page SEO Considerations
+What On Page SEO Considerations Should You Have?

 Below are several on-page SEO things that should be implemented to ensure you leverage the full value out of each page on the site